 It is the necessary current condition of reality that surrounds the object under study (lackness, deficiencies, wrongly working processes, routinely habitual events).
-The researcher gathers data or information quantitatively or qualitatively by means of a Matrix for Diagnosing the Reality (see 2.1).research-pathways-teaching-english-speakers-other-languages
+The researcher gathers data or information quantitatively or qualitatively by means of a Matrix for Diagnosing the Reality (see 2.1).

 Reality is everything that exists consciously (culture) or being conscious through your will (learning) or might observe spontaneously (empirical).

 • Our ideas, concepts and cosmovision belong to the reality.